REDeLapp/Panama-Papers-Network-Analysis/README.md

 * Address: contact postal address as it appears in the original databases obtained by ICIJ

+In table 1, breaks down the file structure of how the entire corpus of documents provided by the ICIJ.

 | Name          | Type          | Purpose | # of rows | Columns of interest |
 | ------------- |:-------------:| -------:|----------:|------------:|
 |  panama_papers_edges.csv    |    Edge       |   Each edge has a type of the represented relationship | 1,269,796    |   START_ID, TYPE, END_ID      |